davidscholberg/tmux-cluster/README.md

 #### TODO

 * Add ability to specify multiple clusters on command line, each one creating a different session.
-* Add command line option to specify a custom list of hosts to use as a cluster.
-* Add command line option to dump host list of a given cluster to stdout.
-* Add command line option for help/usage
 * Add command line option to specify path to config.
 * Make tmux-cluster match clusterssh's behavior of using the "default" cluster if no cluster is specified.